(All photographs courtesy of Hsu Chung-mao.)

 The Nationalist troops in Kinmen soon fought back, with intense fighting between the air and sea forces on both sides.
 The heavy bombing immediately drew international attention, and the PLA did not send troops to land in Kinmen, but blocked off the place by bombing it, forcing Chiang Kai-shek to pull out troops from Kinmen.

 The US government immediately sent supplies to Kinmen, and lent support with new cannons to counterattack.
-On the other hand, it publicly declared that the US had no obligation to defend Kinmen, noting that the mutual defence treaty did not include islands near Fujian such as Kinmen and Matsu.
+On the other hand, it publicly declared that the US had no obligation to defend Kinmen, noting that the MDT did not include islands near Fujian such as Kinmen and Matsu.
 In fact, the US government suggested that Chiang Kai-shek give up Kinmen and Matsu, while the US Department of State referred to Taiwan’s “uncertain” status.
 However, all this was firmly rejected by Chiang Kai-shek.

 Mao thought wiser move was to leave Kinmen and Matsu in Chiang Kai-shek’s hands